castlelemongrab/parlance/README.md

-  parlance following   Fetch all users followed by a user parlance followers   Fetch all followers of a user parlance comments    Fetch all comments for a user, post, or comment parlance tag         Fetch all posts mentioning a hashtag parlance votes       Fetch all votes made by a user parlance write       Post a new message to your account parlance delete      Delete an existing message from your account
+  parlance following   Fetch all users followed by a user parlance followers   Fetch all followers of a user parlance comments    Fetch all comments for a user, post, or comment parlance tags        Fetch all posts mentioning a hashtag parlance votes       Fetch all votes made by a user parlance write       Post a new message to your account parlance delete      Delete an existing message from your account